Official: Shooter said he hated work years before killing 9 - News Break

 “He could dwell on things,” she said.
 The two were married for about 10 years until a 2005 divorce filing, and she had not been in touch with Cassidy for about 13 years, Nelms said.

-The three 9 mm handguns he had appear to be legal, sheriff’s officials said.
+The three handguns he had appear to be legal, sheriff’s officials said.
 Authorities do not yet know how he obtained them.

-He also had 32 high-capacity magazines, some with 12 rounds.
+He also had 11 high-capacity magazines, each with 12 rounds.
 In California, it is illegal to buy magazines that hold more than 10 rounds.
-However, if Cassidy obtained them before Jan.
-1, 2000, he would have been allowed to have them unless he was otherwise prohibited from possessing firearms.
+However, if Cassidy had obtained them before Jan.
+1, 2000, he would be allowed to have them unless he was otherwise prohibited from possessing firearms.

 The sheriff said authorities found explosives at the gunman’s home, where investigators believe he had set a timer or slow-burn device so that a fire would occur at the same time as the shooting.
 Flames were reported minutes after the first 911 calls came in from the rail facility.